 Information for persons applying for non-military service

-The non-military service may not be started before the Centre for Non-Military Service has issued a written order, which will be sent to the person liable for non-military service no later than two months before the start of the service.
-In most cases, the non-military service starts during the year in which the application has been approved or during the two calendar years following that year.
-The applicant can enter the preferred start date on the application.
+The non-military service may not be started before the Non-military Service Centre has issued a written entry order, which is sent to the person liable for non-military service no later than two (2) months before the start of the service.
+The non-military service begins within the year in which the application has been approved or during the two calendar years following that year unless the person liable for non-military service has been granted deferment for studies, for example.

 See also Employment security during military or non-military service